BZFlag-Dev/bzflag.org/_documentation/user/slash_commands/ban.md

 `/ban 172.16.0.0/26 30d Excessive profanity.` (This bans 172.16.0.0 - 172.16.0.63)

 Range bans have a higher possibility of banning innocent players as it is banning a (sometimes large) chunk of the Internet.
-So, in some cases it may be necessary to work with the server owner to fine tune the range bans or to whitelist innocent player accounts.
+So, in some cases it may be necessary to work with the server owner to fine-tune the range bans or to whitelist innocent player accounts.